QX is now 'Great Place To Work' certified. Join Our Family x

 WHY QXAS?

-• Less tedium and more precision guaranteed with highly qualified auditors in place
+• Less tedium and more precision are guaranteed with highly qualified accountants in place

 • Over 12 years of experience in audit support services and accounting outsourcing